Canopy soils: Development

 Numerous factors are involved in evaluating the characteristics of a developing canopy soil.
 The types of plant material that accumulate on canopy soils can strongly influence the conditions that develop, including pH, moisture content, nutrient content, and nutrient availability for the soil.
 The age of the canopy is also important to its development.
 Older canopies can accumulate more material and create a deeper soil.
 Within the soil, the organic material will further decompose in an older canopy soil, and will have less fibrous material than a younger canopy soil.
 Perhaps more intuitively, the height at which organic material begins to accumulate can also significantly impact the development of canopy soils.
 Canopy soils higher in a forest's canopy will be more exposed to the elements, resulting in a higher exposure to sunlight and wind, which could result in extreme shifts in available soil moisture.

 Most epiphytes have very shallow root systems, mainly used to attach them to their host tree.
 Thus moisture-dependent epiphytes in shallow root systems are more sensitive to changes in moisture content, and at risk of desiccation.
 In contrast, canopy soils that form lower in the canopy are more likely to be sheltered from more extreme swings in light exposure and moisture content.
 Additionally, lower canopy soils also have a greater chance of accumulating organic matter that falls from higher neighboring trees, or from the higher regions of the tree housing the canopy soil.
 This allows these lower canopy soils to accumulate more organic matter and nutrients, which allows them to be more productive.

 The organisms that inhabit a soil significantly influence the development and the turnover time of nutrients, and the same is true for canopy soils.
 Macro-organisms such as mites and maggots can consume organic material and break it down in their digestive tracts, aiding in the mixing and formation of soil.
 Microorganisms such as bacteria and fungi essentially serve the same purpose, but use different degradation pathways.
 The presence of these organisms is critical in maintaining the nutrient cycles within the soil, and make available the necessary nutrients for the growth of epiphytes and the micro-ecosystem.
 The microorganism community found in canopy soils has been found to be distinct, but similar to the communities found in the soil of the forest floor.
-Generally, bacterial communities from fallen epiphytic material are quickly replaced by forest floor bacterial communities, although not completely.
-Also, when limbs of a host tree containing canopy soils have been severed from the host, a shift in the bacterial community within the soil can be measured.
-This indicates that the communities contained in the canopy have some reliance on the host tree.

-Classification

-Canopy soils are classified as histosols, which are composed primarily of organic material.
-Although they vary in depth, canopy soils commonly have a hemic layer at the very top, consisting mostly of undecomposed sphagnum moss.
-Their nature and history makes the soils somewhat simple, and nearly always lacking in any kind of mineral component.